$\omega$-Regular Energy Problems: Energy Büchi Problems for Weighted Timed Automata

-\subsubsection{Corner-point abstraction}
+\subsection{Corner-point abstraction}

-We now restrict to WTBA with only \emph{one} clock, similar to what is done (for energy conditions only) in \cite{DBLP:conf/formats/BouyerFLMS08}.
-The corner-point abstraction may be defined for any number of clocks, but it is shown in \cite{DBLP:journals/pe/BouyerLM14} that the energy problem is undecidable for weighted timed automata with four clocks or more; for two or three clocks the problem is open.
+We now restrict to WTBAs with only \emph{one} clock and show how to translate these into finite untimed WBAs using the corner-point abstraction.
+This abstraction may be defined for any number of clocks, but it is shown in \cite{DBLP:journals/pe/BouyerLM14} that the energy problem is undecidable for weighted timed automata with four clocks or more; for two or three clocks the problem is open.

-Let $A=(\Sigma, \mcal{M}, Q, q_0, X, I, E, r)$ be a WTBA with $X=\{x\}$ a singleton.
+Let $A=(\mathcal{M}, Q, q_0, X, I, E, r)$ be a WTBA with $X=\{x\}$ a singleton.
 Using Lemma \ref{le:clockbound} we may assume that $x$ is bounded by some $N\in \Nat$, \ie such that $v(x)\le N$ for all $(q, v)\in \sem{A}$.